Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

-as the ratio of the on-resonance noise impedance to resonator resistance at frequency $\nu_{r}^{i}$.
+as the ratio of the on-resonance noise impedance to the signal-source-resistance.
 For $\xi_{FV}^{i} < 1$, the flux-to-voltage amplifier noise is dominated on-resonance by the imprecision noise, while for $\xi_{FV}^{i}>1$, the flux-to-voltage amplifier noise is dominated by the backaction.
 At $\xi_{V}^{i}=1$, the readout is noise-matched; the two noise sources contribute equally to the total flux-to-voltage amplifier noise.
 Equation (\ref{eq:xiV_def}) is the analogue of equation (\ref{eq:xi_def}).

-Combining spectral densities (\ref{eq:SVV_QL}) and (\ref{eq:SII_QL}) with equations (\ref{eq:SVV_DM}), (\ref{eq:E_DM}), (\ref{eq:SVV_FD}), (\ref{eq:SII_tot_def}), (\ref{eq:SNR_f_opt_PhiV}), (\ref{eq:SNR_1_QLamp_FV}), (\ref{eq:Ztot_res}) yields the SNR for a single resonance frequency
+Combining spectral densities (\ref{eq:SVV_QL}) and (\ref{eq:SII_QL}) with equations (\ref{eq:SVV_DM}), (\ref{eq:UDM_def}), (\ref{eq:SVV_FD}), (\ref{eq:SII_tot_def}), (\ref{eq:SNR_f_opt_PhiV}), (\ref{eq:SNR_1_QLamp_FV}), (\ref{eq:Ztot_res}) yields the SNR for a single resonance frequency